customer7/ncn/src/site/notes/Notes/Fistula, Classification.md

 { #47c631}

 - Type V: direct drainage into spinal perimedullary veins in addition to all of the above; progressive myelopathy in 50%
-- * Diameter greater than 5 mm or 3x larger than diameter of draining vein
+\* Diameter greater than 5 mm or 3x larger than diameter of draining vein

 ![](https://i.imgur.com/jtfvoAE.jpg)

 ![](https://i.imgur.com/CyorQKs.jpg)

 ![](https://i.imgur.com/xHZcURA.jpg)

-#isr

 ## Carotid-Cavernous
 ### Barrow Classification of Carotid-Cavernous Fistulas